ProzorroUKR/openprocurement.api/docs/source/centralized-procurements/index.rst

 If there are many plans, they should be connected one by one.

-.. include:: http/post-tender-plans.http
+.. http:example:: http/post-tender-plans.http
     :code:

 As a result the plan is moved to "complete" status

-.. include:: http/plan-complete.http
+.. http:example:: http/plan-complete.http
     :code:

 The tender `plans` field contains all the plan ids

-.. include:: http/tender-get.http
+.. http:example:: http/tender-get.http
     :code: